Prep time: 20 minutes

 for the BBQ sauce:

-300 grams BBQ sauce, preferably Guy Fieri Bourbon Brown Sugar BBQ sauce
+1 cup BBQ sauce, preferably Guy Fieri Bourbon Brown Sugar BBQ sauce 1/2 cup ketchup

 ¼ teaspoon chili flakes